14 things to never keep duplicates of – banish clutter for good by clearing your home of these items, say pro organizers

 Reusable bags are a great way to cut back on plastic waste, but it is certainly possible to have too many, says Raychel Klein, home organizer and founder of RayBayBay Home Organizing.
 ‘These accumulate so passively that you barely realize you own too many until someone points them out, especially if you don't store tote bags properly.

-‘I recommend reviewing this once or twice a year, making sure each bag has a purpose (grocery, lunch, beach) as well as sparks joy.
+‘I recommend reviewing this once or twice a year, making sure each bag has a purpose (grocery, lunch, beach) and sparks joy.
 This ensures that even if you grab a bag blindly, it's one you love using and is functional.’

 Book storage ideas in a blue room